latte-soft/lune-utils/README.md

 local LuneUtils = require("lune-utils")
 ```

-With that, you can index any module from this repo's [utils](utils) directory; for example:
+With that, you can index any module from this repo's [lib](lib) directory; for example:

 ```lua
 print(LuneUtils.StringUtils.DirectoryOfFilePath("path/to/file.txt"))